 Excerpt from "Claire Paugam - Attempting the Embrace" by Barabara Valentina Umbigo art and design magazine Portugal 2017

 The core of my work is to raise questions about the matter by confronting a sensitive experience with common systems of rules and representation.
+Shapelessness, disorder, entropy, the feeling of letting go are major themes I am exploring.
+I also keep questioning the relationship with the landscape as a dominant and at the same time dominated whole from which we cannot escape.

 I use my intuition as a tool of investigation, each project comes with its own materiality and structure, this allows my practice to embrace a vast range of materials.